ahamedrashid-me/SuperCode-vsc-ext/README.md

 **Solution**:
 1. Press Ctrl+Space explicitly
-2. Make sure you're in a `.sc` file
+2. Make sure you're in a `.su` file
 3. Extension needs to be active (try Ctrl+R to reload)

 ---